garrandall/popular-music-data/tracks/sexy-mama-the-moments.md

 I better pinch myself to make sure that I'm not dreamin, oh Cause the way you make me feel, I feel like, whoa, gettin down

-Sock it to me now, baby, ooh
+Sock it to me now, baby, oh
 Yeah
 Come on, come on, come on now, yeah
-Ooh, ooh, ooh, hoo, ooh, ooh, hoo
+Oh, oh oohhoo, ohohh,oho
 Yeah, yeah, yeah, yeah
-Ooh
+Oh
-Ooh, ooh, ooh
+Oh, oh ooh
-Ooh
+Oh